LABC building control apprenticeships

 - Delivered and awarded by the University of Wolverhampton - online learning with residential block release periods

-- Following the degree's End Point Assessment, LABC have ensured the University of Wolverhampton graduates have the choice to become chartered members of any/all of the professional bodies which include CIOB, RICS, CABE.
+- Following the degree's End Point Assessment graduates have the choice to become chartered members of certain construction industry professional bodies.

 The BSc (Hons) in Building Control (Apprenticeship Degree) has been approved for delivery by The Institute for Apprenticeships & Technical Education (IfA).
 Funding is now available - visit the Institute for Apprenticeships and the University of Wolverhampton websites for further details or contact the LABC learning team at email@example.com.